Interpretable Deep Learning for Stock Returns: A Consensus-Bottleneck Asset Pricing Model: Introduction

-To address these challenges, it is essential to explore deep inside the factor zoo to identify economically meaningful signals and evaluate their contribution to return prediction.
-Drawing from a number of studies on stock return predictors, \footnote{See \cite{welch2008comprehensive}, \cite{green2013supraview}, \cite{hou2015digesting}, \cite{harvey2016and}, \cite{he2017intermediary}, \cite{green2017characteristics}, \cite{gu2020empirical}, \cite{feng2020taming}, \cite{freyberger2020dissecting},\cite{bybee2023narrative} and \cite{jensen2023there}.} seminal work of \cite{gu2020empirical} proposes a ``return prediction model" that integrates traditional asset pricing empirical frameworks and theories with the rapidly evolving field of machine learning.
+Recent work addresses these challenges using machine learning to extract signals from the factor zoo.
+Drawing from a number of studies on stock return predictors, \footnote{See \textcite{welch2008comprehensive}, \textcite{green2013supraview}, \textcite{hou2015digesting}, \textcite{harvey2016and}, \textcite{he2017intermediary}, \textcite{green2017characteristics}, \textcite{gu2020empirical}, \textcite{feng2020taming}, \textcite{freyberger2020dissecting},\textcite{bybee2023narrative} and \textcite{jensen2023there}.} seminal work of \textcite{gu2020empirical} proposes a ``return prediction model" that integrates traditional asset pricing empirical frameworks and theories with the rapidly evolving field of machine learning.
 By utilizing a variety of machine learning algorithms including neural networks, and leveraging a high-dimensional set of predictive factors, their results significantly contribute to the literature by showing the effectiveness of nonlinear and complex modeling on empirical asset pricing.
-Several subsequent studies utilize the conceptual formulation of this study across diverse financial markets and assets such as bonds \citep{bianchi2021bond}, cryptocurrencies \citep{jaquart2021short, fang2024ascertaining} and foreign stock exchanges \citep{leippold2022machine}.
-Theoretical studies have also emerged to justify the use of machine learning into empirical asset pricing.
-For instance, \cite{kelly2024virtue} illustrates how model complexity can be instrumental in achieving superior performance in cross-sectional return prediction, demonstrated through a simple example of penalized linear regression.
+Several subsequent studies utilize the conceptual formulation of this study across diverse financial markets and assets such as bonds \parencite{bianchi2021bond}, cryptocurrencies \parencite{jaquart2021short, fang2024ascertaining} and foreign stock exchanges \parencite{leippold2022machine}.
+Theoretical studies have also emerged to justify the use of machine learning in empirical asset pricing.
+For instance, \textcite{kelly2024virtue} illustrates how model complexity can be instrumental in achieving superior performance in cross-sectional return prediction, demonstrated through a simple example of penalized linear regression.
+While return prediction models benefit from machine learning approaches due to their empirical flexibility, deep learning has also proven successful in approximating ``asset pricing factor models" \citep[see, e.g.,][]{feng2018deep, gu2021autoencoder, chen2024deep}.